whimiscott4/whimiscott4/README.md

 TI = Thin ice

+TI OR JUST IWEC: THE FREAK CRICUS FANS.

 (if you are my friend or relative and you fit the "thin ice" categories you do not count in thin ice with interacting w/ me.)

 DNI = do not interact